kaustubhhakim/atmodeller/README.md

 ## Quick install

-The instructions are given in terms of terminal commands for a Mac, but equivalents exist for other systems.
+The instructions are given in terms of terminal commands for a Mac, but equivalents exist for other operating systems.

 Navigate to a location on your computer and obtain the *Atmodeller* source code: